echeran/icu/docs/processes/release/tasks/docs.md

 surrounds APIs with the corresponding status tag.
 In particular, make sure that U_HIDE_DRAFT_API does not surround (newly) @stable API.

-We don't have tools for this.
-One approach is to use "grep" or similar on the public *common*, *i18n*, *io* header files.
-Use grep options like -A 3, -B 2 and -C 3 for context After, Before, and Around the matching line.
-A better approach if you have the tools available is to use a programming-oriented text editor that can do (a) powerful regex search across (b) multiple files in several specified directories, and (c) display the matched lines in context such that (d) they or their context can be edited in place; an example of such a tool on macOS is BBEdit.
-This permits a comprehensive search using an expression such as "(U_HIDE_\[A-Z_\]+)|(@draft)|(@deprecated)|(@obsolete)|(@system)|(@internal)|(@preview)" which permits relatively easy checking for correct enclosure of status tags in conditionals.
+We don't have tools for this. <span style="background-color:yellow">One approach is to</span> use "grep" or similar on the public *common*, *i18n*, *io* header files.
+Use grep options like -A 3, -B 2 and -C 3 for context After, Before, and Around the matching line. <span style="background-color:yellow">A better approach if you have the tools available is to use a programming-oriented text editor that can do (a) powerful regex search across (b) multiple files in several specified directories, and (c) display the matched lines in context such that (d) they or their context can be edited in place; an example of such a tool on macOS is BBEdit.
+This permits a comprehensive search using an expression such as "(U_HIDE_\[A-Z_\]+)|(@draft)|(@deprecated)|(@obsolete)|(@system)|(@internal)|(@preview)" which permits relatively easy checking for correct enclosure of status tags in conditionals.</span>

-As part of this, you may need to run side searches, for example to verify that no conditionalized type, function or value is used by an unconditionalized portion of a header file.
+<span style="background-color:yellow">As part of this, you may need to run side
+searches, for example to verify that no conditionalized type, function or value is used by an unconditionalized portion of a header file.</span>

-There is no magic bullet; however you carry out this step, it will require several hours of going through the grep/regex results and manually checking for correct enclosure, checking that conditionalized values are not needed elsewhere, etc.
+<span style="background-color:yellow">There is no magic bullet; however you
+carry out this step, it will require several hours of going through the grep/regex results and manually checking for correct enclosure, checking that conditionalized values are not needed elsewhere, etc.</span>

 ---